Hackermans1/FD-PWA/README.md

 ## Getting Started
 To use the trial version of the food delivery app, follow these steps:

+0. Find a name of the app
+1. design a boilerplate
-1. Create a website
+2. Create a website

-2. Launch the app and create a new account by providing your details, or log in using your existing credentials.
+3. Launch the app and create a new account by providing your details, or log in using your existing credentials.

-3. Grant the app necessary permissions to access your location for accurate restaurant recommendations.
+4. Grant the app necessary permissions to access your location for accurate restaurant recommendations.

-4. Explore the app by browsing through the list of available restaurants, checking their menus, and selecting the desired food items.
+5. Explore the app by browsing through the list of available restaurants, checking their menus, and selecting the desired food items.

-5. Add the selected items to your cart, review your order, and proceed to the payment screen.
+6. Add the selected items to your cart, review your order, and proceed to the payment screen.

-6. Choose a preferred payment method and complete the payment process securely.
+7. Choose a preferred payment method and complete the payment process securely.

-7. Sit back and track the progress of your order in real-time until it is delivered to your specified location.
+8. Sit back and track the progress of your order in real-time until it is delivered to your specified location.

 ## Known Issues